Arabicsource/mARkdown/README.md

 # mARkdown :: a scheme for tagging historical texts in Arabic

-The detailed description of the sceme can be found at [my website](http://maximromanov.github.io/mARkdown/)
+The detailed description of the scheme can be found at [my website](http://maximromanov.github.io/mARkdown/)

 ## EditPad Pro Highlighting & Navigation Schemes